peaksuperior885/LibGuiForgified/README.md

 > Note: This is not the same repositories as the one in publishing!
 > You have to add the repository to a top-level repositories block.

-2. Add the dependency, replacing <version> with your desired LibGuiFoxified version:
+2. Add the dependency, replacing 0.1.3 with your desired LibGuiForgified version:
 ```groovy
 dependencies {
      implementation 'com.peak885:LibGuiForgified:0.1.3+1.21.1'
 }
 ```
-The include makes Loom bundle LibGuiFoxified within your mod jar.
+The include makes Loom bundle LibGuiForgified within your mod jar.

 ## Docs
 See the [LibGui wiki](https://github.com/CottonMC/LibGui/wiki)